 Schipperkes are very, very intelligent, known to be stubborn, are funny - clever - entertaining, love their owners and want to be the best dog you will ever own.
 Training is a snap if you are consistent.
 We highly recommend Kikopup on Youtube, Cesar Millan and William Koehler.
 These true trainers know dogs inside and out and Schipperkes respond immediately to his techniques.
 With Schipperkes, either you train them or they'll train you.
 It's not rocket science.

 BEWARE of taking a Schip to a "treat based" trainer or "positive only" trainer.
 Only IF there is a "transfer of value" where the dog values YOU more than the treats, will the results be great.
-Unless that is achieved, the tendency will be for the Schp to run the show; frustrating to both owners and trainers.
+Unless that is achieved, the tendency will be for the Schip to run the show; frustrating to both owners and trainers.
 Regrettably and most unfairly, these dogs are then labeled as "untrainable" or "out of control".
 How do I know this??
 I have taken back more than one Schip who was considered so out of control the owners were told the dog was "untrainable" and needed to be put down.
-WITHOUT EXCEPTION, each one, after less than 20 minutes of simple, firm obedience work, could not be made to misbehave or take their eyes off me, even being worked in the goat pen admist the herd or in our chicken yards, with plenty of distractions!
+WITHOUT EXCEPTION, each one, after less than 20 minutes of simple, kind yet clear obedience work, could not be made to misbehave or take their eyes off me, even being worked in the goat pen admist the herd or in our chicken yards, with plenty of distractions!
 And this is after less than 20 minutes with me.
 And I'm not cosmic.
 After working with their owners on these simple concepts, these dogs went home to a renewed life in competent hands.
 The simple training they received here and instruction to their owners has made for a complete, life-long change.
 Each of these dogs had a list of sins a mile long, including incessant barking, soiling in the house, biting owners, guests and children, food posession, incessant activity and so on.
 In EACH case, once the Schip viewed their owner(s) as their pack leaders and their owners were willing to take that position and learn new skills, which were upheld daily, every one of these mis-behaviors disappeared permanently.